There are two ways to specify "text" :

-GEO_REF can be used for comparing geometries, improving X-ray geometries and also for locating transition states (using LOCATE-TS).
+GEO_REF can be used for comparing geometries, improving X-ray geometries and also for locating transition states (using LOCATE-TS or SADDLE).
 In all cases, the job uses two geometries, one from the data set or defined using GEO_DAT, and one from a second data set defined by the keyword GEO_REF.
 By default, the GEO_REF system will be rotated and translated to minimize the difference between it and the GEO_DAT geometry.
 This operation will not be carried out if keyword NOREOR is present.
 This allows a strict comparison of closely-related systems in which some atoms are frozen.

 If the file containing the geometry also contains keywords, job name, etc. these will be ignored.
 Only the keywords, job name, etc., in the MOPAC data set, i.e., the file containing GEO_REF=<text>, will be used.
 Some keywords, such as CVB, may also require GEO-OK.

 MOPAC data sets must contain PDB information.
 Before any calculation is started, the two data sets are examined and compared.
-For PDB files and for MOPAC data sets, the examination consists of checking that every atom has a unique label.
+For both PDB files and for MOPAC data sets, the examination consists of checking that every atom has a unique label.
 If any of the following strict requirements is not met, an error message printed and the job will be stopped:

 It is normal for this test to fail the first time it is run.
 Use the error message to identify the fault, then correct the fault and re-run the job.
 When no errors are reported, the data set labels are acceptable.

 From a practical point of view, this flexibility means that the order of atoms in the two data sets is not important.

 The reference data set will then be rotated and translated to give the best overlap with the job data set.
 This new geometry will be printed as <filename>.new Total geometric differences between the two structures will be printed in the output.